Jewish Life at Macalester

 Shabbat & Holidays

-- Songful Shabbat Services and Dinner: Fridays at 6pm in the CRSL (twice monthly)
+- Songful student-led Shabbat services and student-prepared Shabbat dinner: Fridays at 6pm in the CRSL (twice monthly)

-- High Holiday Services for Rosh Hashanah and Yom Kippur
+- High Holiday services and meals for Rosh Hashanah and Yom Kippur

-- Passover seder open to the campus community & Passover kitchen
+- Passover seder open to the campus community & student-run Passover kitchen

 - Holiday celebrations for Hanukkah & Tu BiShvat